winitzki/scall/tutorial/programming_dhall.md

 Similarly to what we did in the previous section,  we will now implement `zip` for the functor `C` assuming the bifunctor `F` supports certain methods.

-In the previous section, we used the methods `bizip2` and `bizipF`  to define `zip` for greatest fixpoints.
+In the previous section, we used the methods `bizip2` and `bizipP`  to define `zip` for greatest fixpoints.
 It turns out that for least fixpoints, `bizip2` cannot be used, but  `bizip1`  is helpful.

 One can  define `zip` for `C` using `bizip1` by writing code directly in the Church encoding.